protontypes/open-sustainable-technology/README.md

 # Open Sustainable Technology
 [<img src="earth.png" align="right" width="350">](https://tabletopwhale.com/)

 __A curated list of open technology projects to sustain a stable climate, energy supply, biodiversity and natural resources.__ <br> <br> Your contribution is essential to keep this list alive.
-Please [write an email](mailto:tobias.augspurger@protontypes.eu) to give feedback, hints and ideas considering [OpenSustain.tech](https://opensustain.tech/) or [create an issue](https://github.com/protontypes/open-sustainable-technology/issues/new).
+Please [write an email](mailto:tobias.augspurger@protontypes.eu) or [create an issue](https://github.com/protontypes/open-sustainable-technology/issues/new) to give feedback, hints and ideas considering [OpenSustain.tech](https://opensustain.tech/).

 If you're looking for an entry point into domains like renewable energy, climate change, or earth science, check out the collection of tutorials in the [Education](https://opensustain.tech/education/) section.